sefinek/Malicious-IP-Addresses/README.md

 > You can find the documentation [here](https://sniffcat.com/documentation/api/blacklist).

 Do you have any questions or need assistance?
 Create [a new issue](https://github.com/sefinek/Malicious-IP-Addresses/issues) or join [my Discord server](https://discord.gg/S7NDzCzQTg).
-I also post important updates and announcements there. 😉
+I also post important updates and announcements there.
+My email address: contact@sefinek.net 😉

 ## What can this list block?
 1. ✅ DDoS attacks (L7 – HTTP flood)